-Before you start laughing and think this is a joke (or too grossed out to keep reading), hear me out.
+Before you start laughing and think this is a joke (or too disgusted to keep reading), hear me out.

-Selling your poop can be an awesome side hustle that is relatively easy to do.
+Selling your poop can be an excellent side hustle that is relatively easy to do.

 Not only that, you’re helping individuals all over the country regain their health back.

-If you're ready to jump on the bandwagon and start selling your poop, read further, as not everyone is able to do it.
+If you’re ready to jump on the bandwagon and start selling your poop, read further, as not everyone can do it.

 Why you should donate your stool